Purpose Driven Immortality

 - This is the status conferred on its bearer by the titular Graystone from The Graystone Saga.
 Whoever wears it will remain in exactly the same physical condition they were when they first put it on, in order to stay alive as many years as necessary to complete the somewhat mysterious mission connected with it.

 - The Inquisitor from the Babylon 5 episode of the same name reveals he was originally kidnapped from late 19th century Earth, where he was better known as Jack the Ripper.
 The Vorlons kept him alive for the purpose of interrogating would-be messiah figures.
-When he actually finds two who are worthy of being The Messiah in Sheridan and Delenn, he says that he hopes he is finally done and that the Vorlons will let him die.
+When he actually finds two who are worthy of being the Messianic Archetype in Sheridan and Delenn, he says that he hopes he is finally done and that the Vorlons will let him die.

 - Jiminy Cricket from Once Upon a Time.
 The Blue Fairy promises Jiminy that he will live as long as he needs to in order to help Geppetto.